chandana-k/currency-conversion-challenge/README.md

 ## Instructions
 - After cloning the github repo, navigate into the root of the project directory(currency-conversion-challenge).
 - Install Node.js and all the required dependencies using `sudo npm i -g`.
-For access of all the `currency` command options, enter currency --help.
+For access of all the `currency` command options, enter `currency --help`.
 - When you enter the command `currency convert`, the application prompts the user to type-in the currency names and a value to convert.
 Also displays information of the exchange rates for any currency input set for a standard of one US Dollar.
 ![currency convert Screenshot](./images/currency_convert.png)
 ![currency convert Screenshot](./images/choose_currency_type.png)